ZacharyJacobCollins/Deprecated-ZacharyJacobCollins.github.io/readme.md

   * Accent hover blue: #42a5f5

 Quotes: Obsessed is a word used often by the lazy, in order to describe the dedicated

+#Social Media
+  * For twitter I use the zacharyjacobcollins@gmail.com one